Our partnership with the Natural History Museum

 Ørsted industry expert joins a Natural History Museum discussion panel on the just energy revolution

-Katinka Palbo, Head of Global Strategy & Global Partnerships at Ørsted, joined a panel of climate scientists and fellow industry experts as they explored how to realise a world in which global communities have access to clean and sustainable energy for generations.
+Katinka Palbo, Head of P2X Europe at Ørsted, joined a panel of climate scientists and fellow industry experts as they explored how to realise a world in which global communities have access to clean and sustainable energy for generations.
 The discussion charted humanity's complex relationship with energy, and what is needed to drive the transition to sustainable energy across the planet.

 Clean and green: is a just energy revolution around the corner?
-Livestreamed event with Ørsted's Katinka Palbo, Head of Global Strategy & Global Partnerships
+Livestreamed event with Ørsted's Katinka Palbo, Head of P2X Europe at Ørsted

 Generate: Scientists of the Future

-Ørsted and the Natural History Museum are working with schools and students over a three-year period to help shape pupils’ attitudes to and aspirations in science.
-Inspired by the acclaimed ASPIRES research project run by King’s College London, this new initiative seeks to build ‘science capital’ amongst students – developing greater understanding, knowledge, interest and connections to science, scientists and scientific careers.
+In collaboration with the Natural History Museum, we worked with schools and students over a three-year period to help shape pupils’ attitudes to and aspirations in science.
+Inspired by the acclaimed ASPIRES research project run by King’s College London, the initiative was designed to build ‘science capital’ amongst students – developing greater understanding, knowledge, interest and connections to science, scientists, and scientific careers.

-Working with four schools in the London boroughs of Westminster and Lambeth, the project aims to make science more accessible to a diverse range of students.
-The Natural History Museum hosts a day of science engagement activities for the schools every year, allowing students to explore the Museum’s 80 million specimen collection.
-The students are also given the opportunity to meet some of the world’s leading natural history and energy industry scientists.
+Working with four schools in the London boroughs of Westminster and Lambeth, the project aimed to make science more accessible to a diverse range of students.
+The Natural History Museum hosted a day of science engagement activities for the schools every year for three years, allowing students to explore the Museum’s 80 million specimen collection.
+The students were also given the opportunity to meet some of the world’s leading natural history and energy industry scientists.

-The NHM conducts research into students’ attitudes and aspirations in science before, during and after the visits, which will show how the Museum’s interventions and the engagement with scientists is having an impact on the students taking part.
+The NHM conducted research into students’ attitudes and aspirations in science before, during and after the visits.
+This demonstrated how the Museum’s interventions and engagement with scientists had an impact on the students.

 The Year 7 pupils make their first visit to the Museum, discovering there’s more to science than they’d thought.